Fingerprint FAQs

 All states forward criminal records and fingerprints to the FBI.

-- Utah Computerized Criminal History (UCCH)
+• Utah Computerized Criminal History (UCCH)

-- National Crime Information Center (NCIC)
+• National Crime Information Center (NCIC)

-- Interstate Identification Index (III)
+• Interstate Identification Index (III)

-- Driver’s license information
+• Driver’s license information

-- Statewide warrants file
+• Statewide warrants file

-- Criminal justice juvenile files
+• Criminal justice juvenile files

-- Criminal history expungement system
+• Criminal history expungement system

-- National Instant Check System (NICS)
+• National Instant Check System (NICS)

-- Immigration and Naturalization Service (when applicable)
+• Immigration and Naturalization Service (when applicable)

 We provide a free service that, with your approval, can store your information and fingerprints for easy future use.

 This information is stored locally on our device.
-It is NOT stored online or on a cloud-based platform.
+It is not stored online or on a cloud-based platform.
 All records are kept secure and cannot be accessed by unauthorized individuals.
-We NEVER sell, trade, or exchange your personal information other than for the fingerprint background check service that we complete on your behalf.
+We never sell, trade, or exchange your personal information other than for the fingerprint background check service that we complete on your behalf.

-This service is NOT available if your fingerprints were submitted to the FBI to obtain a Background Check (Identity History Summary) the file is deleted 30 days after it was submitted per federal law unless you authorize us to create a copy of your fingerprint record.
+This service is not available if your fingerprints were submitted to the FBI to obtain a Background Check (Identity History Summary) the file is deleted 30 days after it was submitted per federal law unless you authorize us to create a copy of your fingerprint record.

 You will need to schedule another appointment and bring the following:

-- Rejection letter
+• Rejection letter

-- Original Utah FAST sales receipt
+• Original Utah FAST sales receipt

-- Valid government-issued identification
+• Valid government-issued identification

-- We will fingerprint you one more time, at no additional cost.
+• We will fingerprint you one more time, at no additional cost.

-FBI Submission FAQs
+FBI Submission Questions

 The FBI Background Check known as an Identity History Summary Check shows an individual’s arrest record or shows that an individual does not have an arrest record.